EricaSG/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 ## DATASET

-For this project we strictly used a credible dataset to keep it concise and to prevent our data from any other outliers by not deriving any more data through Web Scraping to complete our Linear Regression and predict our Model.
+For this project we used a credible dataset to stay concise and prevent our data from being exposed to additional outliers by not deriving any more data through Web Scraping to complete our Linear Regression and predict our Model.

 √ "kc_house_data.csv"